OutSystems/docs-odc/src/eap/security.md

 </div>

-Each customer's ODC organization has a standard Runtime setup of three isolated and independent stages: Development, Test, and Production.
+Each customer's ODC organization has a standard Runtime setup of isolated and independent stages such as Development and Production.

 #### Isolation of stages